 Sociologists are not particularly interested in why any one individual dies by suicide; they are more concerned with identifying the social forces that systematically cause some people to take their own lives.
-In order to undertake this research, sociologists develop a theory that offers a general explanation of suicidal behavior.
+To undertake this research, sociologists develop a theory that offers a general explanation of suicidal behavior.